python/mypy/docs/source/mypy_daemon.rst

    specified files need to be reprocessed.
-This is only useful to speed up mypy if you type check a very large number of files, and use an external, fast file system watcher, such as `watchman`_ or `watchdog`_, to determine which files need to be type checked.
+This is only useful to speed up mypy if you type check a very large number of files, and use an external, fast file system watcher, such as `watchman`_ or `watchdog`_, to determine which files got edited or deleted.
    *Note:* This option is never required and is only available for performance tuning.